 For 600 g (1,3 lbs) of Bolognese Sauce (total time: 2h 30 min)

 You can make Bolognese sauce even 2/3 days before and keep it in the fridge.
 You can also freeze it and defrost before use.
+(See the complete and detailed recipe here)

 - 300 g (10 oz) of ground beef